 How do I get a reservation slot to visit?

 Guests will need to pick a date and a park on the new Disney Park Pass System.
 Guests will need a My Disney Experience account before making their reservations on this new system, as well as their valid theme park admission linked to that account.
 If there is a Disney Resort hotel reservation, it needs to be linked to that same My Disney Experience account, as well

 Select Disney hotels reopened as of June 22.
 This includes the Disney Vacation Club Resorts as well as Disney’s Fort Wilderness Resort & Campground.

 As of January 2021, guests will no longer receive complimentary MagicBands with their visit, but MagicBands will still be for sale at a discount for hotel guests.
 The My Disney Experience app will takeover for most of the MagicBands features.

 Do I have to wear a mask?

-Cast members, as well as guests 2 years of age and older, will be required to wear appropriate face coverings in theme parks and common areas of resort hotels.
+Cast members, as well as guests 2 years of age and older, will be required to wear appropriate face coverings (details below) in theme parks and common areas of resort hotels.
 All guests will also undergo temperature screenings prior to entering a theme park; cast members will also have temperature checks.
 Cashless transactions are recommended, and cleaning and disinfection procedures will be increased in high-traffic areas.